Daniel-Nikpayuk/FNFTA/data analysis/README.md

 #### Limitations:

 The "restrict" interpretation drastically cuts the number of accessible chief and council.
 For this reason it is not as accurate as it could be.
-The "prorate" interpretation, especially its implementation double counts, which factors into the average council size as well as skewing the top paid chiefs.
+The "prorate" interpretation, especially its implementation, double counts, which factors into the average council size as well as skewing the top paid chiefs.
 The implementation of "adjust" does not discern accuracy of incoming and outgoing chief and council.
 As such, it is not as accurate as it could be, but is still the most accurate of these three algorithmic approaches.